 Weeks ago, Burna Boy’s Twice as Tall hit No. 1 in dozens of countries on Apple Music’s worldwide charts and reached the top 60 on the Billboard 200 in the United States.
 A year ago, his fourth studio album African Giant garnered a Grammy nomination and sold out arenas in Europe and North America.
 These albums serve as the latest examples of the growing global reach of African artists.

-This introduction is necessary, to stress the increasing relevance of the African music.
+This introduction is necessary, to stress the increasing relevance of African music.
 This series explains the value chain and economic potential of Africa’s music industry.
 This first part will identify the key players.
-The next part will explain mini industries, copyrights, revenue channels and investment potential.
+The next part will explain mini-industries, copyrights, revenue channels and investment potential.

 - The Artiste